-The purpose of the present study is to clarify the effect of surface roughness on the frequency of frictional sound generated in dry flat-flat siding contact.
+The present study aims to clarify the effect of surface roughness on the frequency of non-squealing frictional sound generated in dry flat-flat sliding contact.

-Sound was generated by the dry contact in rubbing by hand of two rectangular cross-section stainless steel plates having similar surface roughness.
-The roughness of the contacting surfaces varied in the range from $Rz = 0.8 \ \mu m$ to $Rz = 12.4 \ \mu m$ .
+Sound was generated by the dry contact in rubbing by hand of two rectangular cross-section stainless-steel plates having similar surface roughness.
+The roughness of the contacting surfaces varied in the range $R_z = 0.8-12.4 \,\mu\text{m}$.
 The sound spectra had 5 peaks (P1, P2, P3, P4 and P5) in order of increasing frequency and it was found that the peak frequency was shifted when the roughness of the rubbed surfaces changed.
-The first peak P1 was most sensitive to change of surface roughness and it shifted from 2.4 kHz to 5.4 kHz when the maximum surface roughness changed from Rz = 12.4 \ \mu m to Rz = 0.8 \ \mu m.
-When the surface was relatively rough this peak was close to the first bending natural frequency of the plate at 2.377 kHz.
+The first peak P1 was most sensitive to change of surface roughness and it shifted from 3.0 to 4.5 kHz when the maximum surface roughness changed from $R_z = 10.9$ to 3.4 μm.
+When the surface was relatively rough, this peak was close to the first bending natural frequency of the plate at 2.377 kHz.